 Robin is an actor and writer.
 He trained at Bretton Hall and the Central School of Speech and Drama.

 Robin has performed in all fEAST theatre productions; One Eighty, Battery, The Canada Boys, Parachute, Winter ‘53, Salt and Into Thin Air.

 Other performance credits include Druthers and The Factory (Precarious), Firing Blanks, Unplugged at the Boar’s Head and Dumbstruck (Fine Chisel), Such Stuff As Dreams (Anomic) and The Rover (Clever Monkey).

 Robin’s writing credits include The Factory (Precarious), Such Stuff As Dreams, Unplugged and Dumbstruck (Fine Chisel) and recent commissions from the Wells Maltings Trust and The Guildhall School of Music and Drama.

 To find out more about Robin’s work, please visit his website.

 Rob John is a teacher, playwright and theatre director.
 His published stage plays include, The Spaceman, For Ever and Ever and Living with Lady Macbeth which has been performed in over thirty countries worldwide.

-Rob is a co-founder of fEAST theatre for whom he wrote One Eighty, The Canada Boys, Parachute and Winter ’53.
+Rob is a co-founder of fEAST theatre for whom he wrote One Eighty, The Canada Boys, Parachute, Winter ’53 and Into Thin Air.

 Rob has written for BBC Radio 4 and BBC Schools’ Radio.
 His recent work for the BBC includes Archie Dobson’s War, a children’s online radio play about World War One.
 His A-Z of World War One won a Royal Television Society Award in 2015.
 Rob is co-author (with Patrice Baldwin) of Inspiring Writing Through Drama.